Muchaaaaa/Akan-Names/README.md

-# SYLVIA GLORIA MUCHA
+# NAMING APP
-#### This portfolio describes the software developer that Sylvia Mucha is.
+#### The application gives back the users' Akan name depending on the birthday
-#### By Sylvia Gloria Mucha
+#### By SYLVIA GLORIA MUCHA

 ## Description
-This portfolio describes Sylvia Mucha.Her capabilities,her likes,her competency,academic background,aspirations and her specific interests in the software development field. as a software developer.
+The naming app prompts the user to input the birthday and select the gender.The app then returns the Akan name of the user depending on the gender chosen.

 ## Setup/Installation Requirements
 1.Clone the repository